 It’s pretty easy once you’ve figured it out.
 Palak means spinach and paneer is cheese, curd cheese if we wanna get technical.
 So it’s just spinach cheese or cheese in spinach!
 Pretty easy, right?
 I’m not a big fan of this kind of cheese so I left it out (hence the palak paneer without the paneer), but I do love me some spinach.
 Spinach alfredo pizza from Papa Johns, spinach quiche, spinach and artichoke dip, Greek spinach pie (also called Spanakopita), spinach tacos, spinach lasagna…Spinach is just great.

-I used frozen spinach cause it’s easier than boiling a bulk of spinach leaves down but you can go either way.
+I used frozen spinach because it’s easier than boiling a bulk of spinach leaves down but you can go either way.
 If you want to do this with the cheese, toss them right in after the puree and heat it up over the stove to mix.
 You can even switch out paneer cubes for tofu, that works too.
-As for ghee, if you’re wondering what the heck that is, it’s basically the Indian version of butter.
-But man, this butter smells so great.
-To get all authentic, you’ll want to use this, but you could use regular butter or just plain oil.
-Ghee is one of my favorite parts about Indian cooking, just melting it makes you feel authentic.
-You can find it at Indian grocery stores or online.
+As for ghee, if you’re wondering what the heck that is, it’s basically clarified butter and it smells so great.